The two front sides of the horseshoe shaped original longest bar in Europe (104 Feet 3 inches)

 On taking over as manager of The Horse Shoe he increased the turnover by eight, won Grouse Manager of the Year, Tennent Caledonians pub of the year award twice, Innkeeper of the Year regional award and Pub of the Year 2001.

-David is well known for letting the pop group Travis use the upstairs practice room as well as hiring it out to many Glasgow karaoke singers such as Garry Mullen (Freddie Mercury)
+David is well known for letting the pop group Travis use the upstairs practice room as well as many Glasgow karaoke singers such as Garry Mullen (Freddie Mercury)

 Mark Smith - Dave Smith and son Mark - 2003 to 2009

 The Horse Shoe now appears to be in excellent hands with Michael actively ensuring that other unique facets of The Horse Shoe have been retained and in some cases restored to their original condition.

 The Horse Shoe has changed very little in 134 years which is why it continues to be known as one of the greatest traditional Glasgow pubs with locals, tourists and celebrities.

 Deacon Blue, Billy Joel, Oliver Reed, Peter Mullen and Billy Connolly have all had a pint in the pub, while TV chef Keith Floyd said it was his favourite bar in the world and was a vocal supporter of the 'Save The Pie' campaign in 2007